arestivo/slides/markdown/sibd.md

 * To obtain frequency, students may not exceed the maximum number allowed of missed classes.
 Attendance will be registered in practice sessions.
 * It is necessary to obtain a minimum of **8 (out of 20)** in both the exam and the distributed evaluation component.
-* Distributed evaluation referes to the implementation of a information system project.
+* Distributed evaluation refers to the implementation of a information system project.
 * Final mark = 0.5 * Exam + 0.5 * Project